-Use a cast iron skillet to roast a chicken to perfection, Italian devil-style, with garlic, red chili and butter.
+Use a cast iron skillet to roast a whole chicken to perfection, Italian diavolo-style, with garlic, red chili and butter.

-I’ve been roasting lately, and this cast iron chicken is the latest good thing to come out of the oven.
-Sometimes I season a bird with grainy Dijon mustard mixed with some chopped tarragon, making sure to smear plenty of the mixture under the skin.
+Sometimes I season chicken for roasting with grainy Dijon mustard mixed with some chopped tarragon, making sure to smear plenty of the mixture under the skin.

 Yield 4 servings